Major revision October 2021

-LP401 In practice, given the current unequal distribution of land, property and power, achieving LP400 will inevitably mean that some with excessive wealth and power will lose out.
+LP401 In practice, given the current unequal distribution of land, property and power, achieving LP150 onwards will inevitably mean that some with excessive wealth and power will lose out.
 Planning policy should seek to resolve these conflicts in the interests of greater equality.

-LP402 While the Green Party aims to reduce the need for growth in the economy and the population, there will inevitably be requirements for new infrastructure, housing stock, industrial and commercial land, and social facilities in many local communities.
+LP402 While the Green Party aims to escape the need for growth in the economy and the social and environmental damage this growth entails, there will inevitably be requirements for the substantial refurbishment of existing as well as some provision of new infrastructure, housing stock, industrial and commercial assets, and social facilities in many local communities.
 Good planning and design are essential to resolve potential conflicts between social, economic and environmental concerns.

-LP403 Sustainable development will be achieved through planning by creating places that facilitate a sustainable low carbon, and eventually zero carbon, circular economy, with actions to mitigate and adapt to climate change, to reduce our ecological footprint to a ‘one planet’ level, and to address more localised problems such as flooding.
-Local plans should integrate with energy plans (see EN112).
+LP403 A sustainable built environment will be achieved through planning by creating places that facilitate a net zero carbon, circular economy, with actions to mitigate and adapt to the climate emergency, to reduce our ecological footprint to a ‘one planet’ level, and to address more localised problems such as flooding, severe weather events, and heat islands.
+Local plans should integrate with national and bioregional/regional energy plans.

 LP405 The Green Party strongly supports land designations which prevent inappropriate development on National Parks, the Broads and Areas of Outstanding Natural Beauty, natural habitats of local, regional, national or international importance, sites of special scientific or archaeological interest, and ancient woodlands.